GPIOFlow/gpioflow/README.md

 ## 🔌 What is GpioFlow?

 **GpioFlow** is a commercial software solution that allows you to control Raspberry Pi GPIO and PWM pins through a modern, web-based user interface — **no programming required**.

-Create interactive control panels using buttons and images, define GPIO actions, and automate timed pin behavior with just a few clicks.
+Create interactive control panels using buttons and images, define GPIO actions, and automate timed pin behavior with just a few clicks (click & action, timers and intervals).

 > **Note:** GpioFlow was previously known as **ActionPanel**.
 > The product has been renamed and is now continued as **GpioFlow**.